aabilio/url-shortener/README.md

 # Simple Url shortener: Universal app with Node.js and React

 This is a simple universal app developed with Node (Express and Next.js) and React.
 There is a backend which is responsible for the first render of the frontend application and the simple url shortener HTTP API.
-This backend is also responsible for the url shortener gateway for the shortened urls.
+This backend is also responsible for the url shortener gateway for the shorten urls.

 | Desktop Screenshot | Mobile Screenshot  |
 |---|---|